nopSolutions/nopCommerce/upgradescripts/1.90-2.00/Readme.txt

 	6e.
 Update your message templates (some tokens were changed) 6f.
 Configure your payment, shipping, tax providers 6g.
 Update topics (can't be automated)
+	6h.
+Recreate product variant attribute combination (if you had ones) 6i.
+Reconfigure prices by customer roles (Now we have new implementation of tier prices based on customer roles)
 Notes:
 1. Now there're several built-in customer roles.
 You can delete some old ones if you don't need them (e.g. 'Global Administrators' became 'Administrators')